billyjroyle/billyjroyle/README.md

 If you're looking for a beginner to collaborate with 😍 or even work with 😎 I'm you're guy - connect with me on [LinkedIn](https://www.linkedin.com/in/billy-r-43a4427a/)

+Always remember...

+> You can have data without information, but you cannot have information without data.

+Daniel Keys Moran

 <!--
 **billyjroyle/billyjroyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.